It’s no secret.

 And in the midst of a global pandemic, we’ve seen and experienced many ministry-related challenges.

 But the church is alive, and the need around the world for people to know Jesus has—maybe—never been greater.
-Thus, this blog is intended to provide a starting ground for your ministry leadership to discuss what church will look like post-COVID.
+Thus, this blog is intended to provide a starting ground for your ministry leadership to discuss what church will look like post-COVID (however that may be defined).
 We hope that it inspires conversation and keeps us all on mission, together.

 Post-COVID church isn’t a competition.